lawrencewoodman/gephor-index-egg/README.md

 NEX Style Index
 ---------------
 An 'index' file is a standard text file that will be converted into a gophermap.
-Links to files or menus can be greated using the following at the start of a line:
+Links to files or menus can be created using the following at the start of a line:
 ```
 => Path/URL [Optional Text]
 ```